agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-02-rosetta-stones-and-mazes-maze-design.md

 ## Implementation Tips

 As promised, I will not outline how to fully implement maze building or solving.
-However, in my experience there are certain facts to be aware of that make understanding the maze design much simpler.
+However, in my experience there are certain facts to be aware of that make the process simpler.
 This will allow you to get to the fun stuff faster; but you are free to try to figure this out on your own.

 ### Obtain Algorithms